cjAnteka/AntekaGearAnalyzer/README.md

 * Doesn't support oddly-sized instances (maximized on a vertical monitor, for instance)
 * Will occasionally assign existing rolls incorrectly
 * Will occasionally calculate reforge stats incorrectly
+* It doesn't calculate projected gearscore for Heroic pieces correctly at the moment.
 * The error handling is actually ass.

 ## How to Use